StickyUtrecht/sticky.tex/README.md

 This is a collection of LaTeX classes and styles in use at Study Association Sticky.
 They are intended for use in minutes of committees and other meetings.

+**This is not ready for use.** The API is constantly changing: commands get removed added back, renamed, etcetera.
+Use only for inspiration and development.

 ## Dependencies

  - Reasonable TeXLive install